History of the nude in art: Medieval art

 The Fall and the Expulsion from Paradise, from The Very Rich Hours of the Duke of Berry (1416), Limbourg brothers, Musée Condé, Chantilly.

 The fall of the Western Roman Empire marked the beginning of the Middle Ages in Europe, a period of certain political and social decadence, as the fragmentation of the empire into small states and the social domination of the new military aristocracy meant the feudalization of all the territories previously administered by the imperial bureaucracy.
-Classical art was reinterpreted by the new dominant cultures, of Germanic origin, while the new religion, Christianity, impregnated most of the medieval artistic production.
+Classical art was reinterpreted by the new dominant cultures of Germanic origin, while the new religion, Christianity, impregnated most of the medieval artistic production.
 Medieval art went through several phases, from Paleochristian art, through pre-Romanesque, to Romanesque and Gothic, including Byzantine and Germanic art.

 In the Middle Ages, moral theology distinguished four types of nudity: nuditas naturalis, the natural state of the human being; nuditas temporalis, an artificial state imposed by transience, generally linked to poverty; nuditas virtualis, as a symbol of virtue and innocence; and nuditas criminalis, linked to lust and vanity.
 Another frequent element of nudity in medieval art—especially in the Apocalypses of the Beatus—was the representation of the dead, as a symbol of the stripping of everything earthly.

-Christian theology divided the human being into perishable body and immortal soul, the latter being the only one considered as something precious to be preserved.
-With the disappearance of the pagan religions, most of the iconographic content related to the nude was lost, which was limited to the few passages in the Holy Scriptures that justified it.
-In the few cases of representation of the nude are angular and deformed figures, far from the harmonious balance of the classical nude, when they are not deliberately ugly and battered forms, as a sign of the contempt that was felt for the body, which was considered a simple appendage of the soul.
+Christian theology divided the human being into a perishable body and an immortal soul, the latter being the only one considered precious to be preserved.
+With the disappearance of the pagan religions, most iconographic content depicting the nude was lost, limited to only a few passages in the Holy Scriptures that justified it.
+In the few cases of representation of the nude, there are angular and deformed figures, far from the harmonious balance of the classical nude, when they are not deliberately ugly and battered forms, as a sign of the contempt that was felt for the body, which was considered a simple appendage of the soul.
 In the few representations of female nudes—generally figures of Eve—they are figures with bulging bellies, narrow shoulders and straight legs, although the face is usually worked in a personalized way, which was not the case in antiquity.

 The human figure was subjected to a process of stylization, in which the naturalistic description was lost to emphasize the transcendent character and the symbolic language of the Christian religion, in parallel to the loss of perspective and the geometrization of space, resulting in a type of representation where the symbolic content, the message inherent in the image, is more important than the description of reality.
 The Christian religion, influenced by the Platonic idea of the body as a prison for the soul, lost interest in the study of naturalistic anatomical forms, focusing the representation of the human being on expressiveness.

 Representation of homo quadratus: winds, elements, temperaments, miniature from the Astronomical Manuscript, Bavaria, 12th century.